Parliamentary.ai

 Groups Affected

-• The Prime Minister: Lost the power to call snap elections.
+• The Prime Minister: The bill significantly reduced the Prime Minister's power to choose the timing of elections.

 Full Text